Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/tMG-RNA-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2003, Hwang B and  Han K had used the methodology which is in vitro transcription of synthetic DNA templates, radiolabeled, and isolated as described to select RNA aptamers against mAb198 .
-The aptamers, tMG RNA , binds with high afﬁnity to speciﬁcally recognize mAb198<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2003, Hwang B and  Han K had used the methodology which is in vitro transcription of synthetic DNA templates, radiolabeled, and isolated as described to select RNA aptamers against mAb198 .
+The aptamers, tMG RNA , binds with high afﬁnity to speciﬁcally recognize mAb198<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>